 Not only the history of fiction, but also the way we perceive of it as a cultural good in the sense of its valorisation in the literary canon illustrates this hypothesis.
 Even more so, the canon contains, amongst others, fictional works that explore the boundaries of conventions – their experiments with form or content/topics/discourses are the very reason why they are part of the canon.

-The literary canon is a collection of works that are considered to be exceptional for a specific culture or sub-culture and hence possess a normative status in literary history.
+The literary canon is a collection of works that are considered exceptional for a specific culture or sub-culture and hence possess a normative status in literary history.
 An experimental style that critically engages with normativity is thereby one of the features shared by many canonical works.
 As Harold Bloom argues, “[g]reat styles are sufficient for canonicity because they possess the power of contamination, and contamination is the pragmatic test for canon formation.”
-This ‘contamination,’ however, is not negatively connoted, but refers to a mode of going against a certain norm, of abandoning it, of replacing it with something else.
+This ‘contamination’, however, is not negatively connoted, but refers to a mode of going against a certain norm, of abandoning it, of replacing it with something else.
 It is an infiltration of the new into the already known.
 For Bloom, thus, works can only be canonical if they critically engage with the style of their predecessors.
-This style can be rendered in the topics thematised in a given text and how they are approached; or it refers to the formal configuration of a text, which is of particular interest in the context of our research.
+This style can be rendered in the topics thematised in a given text and how they are approached; or it refers to the formal configuration of a text, which is particularly interesting in the context of our research.
 In the discussion below, however, we solely focus on canonical texts that break formal norms.

 The following three sections test our proposed hypothesis, namely that the fictional pact and reflexivity are the only constants necessary for literature to be perceived as such, while other normative aspects, especially formal ones, are dynamical.
 This interrelationship between normativity and reflexivity as well as the impact it has on the fictional pact are now researched with recourse to the three definitions of form as proposed above: verbal form, generic form, and material form.
 Each section draws on fictional narratives from varying literary epochs and written by different authors.
 They share that they (often radically) employ a moment of formal reflexivity to question normativity.
 In order to monitor the development of the three meanings of form over time, we take a historical text as our reference point, which frequently has been discussed as a prime example for an engagement with its status as an artefact: Sterne’s Tristram Shandy.
-As our textual analysis below will illustrate, this novel is a prominent historical example of a text that plays with formal norms on all levels in a highly sophisticated mode, which has been characterised by Wolfgang Iser as “an arena in which reader and author participate in a game of the imagination.”
-This text is analysed in the three parts below and the textual analyses of the other works is conducted in a dialogic recourse to this work.
+As our textual analysis below will illustrate, this novel is a prominent historical example of a text that plays with formal norms on all levels in a highly sophisticated mode and has been characterised by Wolfgang Iser as “an arena in which reader and author participate in a game of the imagination.”
+This text is analysed in the three parts below and the textual analyses of the other works is conducted in dialogic recourse to this work.

 The first section considers verbal forms, i.e. how and through which devices a narrative communicates its content.
-After researching our historical example, Burgess’s A Clockwork Orange will be engaged with in more detail.
-The different modes with which these two works overtly and covertly engage with verbal form in fictional literature allows us to discuss verbal form and the changes thereof from a variety of perspectives in order to research the relationship between the fictional pact, normativity, and reflexivity.
+After the analysis of our historical example, Burgess’s A Clockwork Orange will be engaged with in more detail.
+The different modes in which these two works overtly and covertly engage with verbal form in fictional literature allows us to discuss verbal form and the changes thereof from a variety of perspectives in order to research the relationship between the fictional pact, normativity, and reflexivity.